ajahne/blog/_drafts/2018-06-29-the-hard-thing-about-hard-things-notes.md

 - HR is important

 ## Chapter 6: Concerning the going concern
-- sometimes a company doesn’t need a solution, they need clarity (refers to profanity in the workplace, but can apply more broadly)
+- Sometimes a company doesn’t need a solution, they need clarity (refers to profanity in the workplace, but can apply more broadly)
 - Companies change over time.
 What works for 10 will not work for 1,000.
 Admit things must be different at scale, embrace change
 - Hire people with the right kind of ambition
 - Be careful what you say as an executive, sometimes even what you don’t say will lead people to think you agree